-Cook County is a heavily populated area that includes the City of Chicago.
-The Cook County Criminal Courts are numerous, to support such a heavily populated area of Illinois and the Chicago metropolitan area.
+Cook County is the most heavily populated county in Illinois with over 5 million residents, and of course, includes the City of Chicago, one of the largest cities in America.
+So the Cook County Criminal Courts are numerous, to support such a large county and the Chicago metropolitan area.
 With several locations in the city and surrounding areas, it takes a complicated road map to keep track of all of the components in this complex court system.

 Of all the districts in Illinois, the Cook County Circuit Courts are the largest.
 There are over 400 judges working in the Cook County Courts with Chief Judge Timothy C. Evans overseeing them all.
 Interestingly, our district is also one of the largest unified court systems in the entire world!

 What does this mean for you the defendant?
 Well, it likely makes you feel pretty small and intimidated when you are standing in those crowded hallways awaiting hearings that may affect the rest of your life.
 Having represented many criminal defendants in these very courtrooms, I know exactly what you are feeling.